tallybar01/discordsrv-linked-sync/README.md

 Here is exactly how the logic handles synchronization:

 ### 1. Linking Your Channel in DiscordSRV
-For this plugin to work, you must make sure that DiscordSRV is sending its account-linking notifications to the right place.
+For this plugin to work, a link channel needs to be set up in `plugins/discordsrv/config.yml`.
-* Open your main **DiscordSRV** `config.yml` file.
+* Open the DiscordSRV config file and locate the `Channels` mapping (usually around line 30).
-* Locate the `Channels` section and ensure your linking/bot channel is mapped correctly.
+* Ensure your linking/bot channel is mapped correctly using the `"link"` key.

+Example:
+`Channels: {"global": "1469739949854167243","link":"1492080151683399791"}`

 ### 2. Message Verification
 When a message lands in your designated target channel, LinkedBot goes through a strict verification checklist: